How journaling provides mental, physical and emotional healing

 “If you haven't been journaling through this, now is a good time to start.
 One day, you, and people who love and loved you, and people who will never know you, may want to look back to understand how you survived.” - Darnell Lamont Walker

 Many people have more than one journal.
-Often the main one, and often the only journal that keep, is for their innermost thoughts.
+Often the main one, and often the only journal that they keep, is for their innermost thoughts.
 This is likely to be so intimate that they would never dream of sharing it with anyone, not even their nearest and dearest.

 Anne Frank wrote The Diary of a Young Girl, later better known as The Diary of Anne Frank, in the two years her family were in hiding during Nazi occupation of the Netherlands.
 In 1944 the family were captured, and Anne Frank ended up in Bergen-Belsen, where she died of typhus in 1945.
 Fortunately, Mipe Gies discovered the diary, and gave it to Anne's father, Otto Frank.